After coming home from our 10-day vacation in Europe, I noticed how filthy my luggage had become. Just take a look at

 Not only is mold disgusting, but it’s also horrible for your health as well.
 However, the good news is that you can clean it out fairly easily, even if your suitcase has been sitting in the basement for a year and is fully covered with mold.
 You can clean it all out with white vinegar!
 If you’re dealing with mold, it’s better to do it outside, as it’s bad to breathe in.
 Take your case out in an open space and clean it all up with a damp cloth.
 Make sure to wear a face mask for protection.

 Next, fill up a spray bottle with white vinegar.
 Spray the vinegar all over your case and let it soak in for a few minutes.
 Clean it all up with a soft cloth and warm water.
 It’s advised to repeat this process for a second time to kill all of the mold that’s left.
 After that, continue cleaning the rest of your luggage as usual (with an upholstery cleaner, steam cleaner, etc.) Finally, leave your case to dry with all compartments open in a well-ventilated space.
 Vinegar has a powerful smell, which will be evident for a few weeks.
-However, after a few weeks, your suitcase should stop smelling of vinegar.
+However, after a few weeks, your suitcase should stop smelling like vinegar.

 How to Clean Wine and Shampoo Spills in Luggage

 It can be a real mess if one of your wine bottles breaks in your checked luggage.
 Not only do you have to clean up the red stains, but there’s also glass everywhere!
 The same goes for shampoo bottles that accidentally open up and spill over all of your clothes.
 That’s not a problem, though, because you can easily clean shampoo and wine.

 Here’s how you do it:

 - Vacuum all of the broken glass shards.

 - If it’s still fresh, clean up most of the liquid with newspapers or a wet vacuum.

 - Mix up some laundry detergent with warm water (1:2 ratio) and clean the dirty spots.